 In May, you will be able to take your pending proposals and synergize them with crowdfunding.
-Through GrantsWe.fund the people of the world will decide which project to fund through small donations that will collectively add up to the sum you need.
+Through Uhelpfund.com Enjoy the Power of Giving.
+Decide which project to fund through small donations that will collectively add up to the sum needed.

-We are all happily anticipating the Grand Opening of GrantsWe.fund COMING SOON!
+We are all happily introducing the Grand Opening of Uhelpfund!

 The Only Grant-Writing Book You'll Ever Need by Ellen Karsh and Arlen Sue Fox was designed to help nonprofit organizations craft proposals for grants from: foundations, companies, and government agencies.
 It includes grant readiness as well as writing, tips for cultivating foundations, and interviews with funders.

 The Only Grant-Writing Book You'll Ever Need provides advice for everyone seeking grants: nonprofits, state and local governments, universities, school administrators, teachers, artists, and those seeking funds for scholarly and cultural enterprises.
 So while you will need more books, research and webinars; this book is a very good start to understanding the grant seeking and writing process.

 We need to install a screen, projector, microphones and support equipment in our church sanctuary.
 This will be used primarily by our youth and senior citizens programs.

 Where may we get a grant of up to $15,000 for this purpose?

 Thank you for contacting GrantWatch.com with your question.
 I am sure that there are many institutions with similar needs who will gain from the following information.